nvadera-sc/content-hub-blog-site-sample/README.md

 ## Getting Started
 ### Prerequisites
 * Clone this repository.
-* Get A Content Hub environment, with CMP and Experience Egde enabled.
+* Get A Content Hub environment, with CMP and Experience Edge enabled.
 This could be a [sandbox](create.stylelabs.io).
 * Ensure that Content Delivery is enabled according to the [documentation](https://docs.stylelabs.com/contenthub/4.2.x/content/user-documentation/experience-edge/content-delivery/prerequisites.html).
 * Ensure that delivery is enabled for Content via Manage > Delviery platform, and check that the configuration suits your needs.